phoebeshayin/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 Peer-graded assignment: Coursera- Getting and Cleaning Data Course Project This repository is created for Getting and Cleaning Data Course Project, which includes Codebook.md, run_analysis.R and FinalData.txt.
-The goald of this project is to collect, work and tidy a dataset, to prepare a clean dataset for future analysis purposes.
+The goal of this project is to collect, work and tidy a dataset, to prepare a clean dataset for future analysis purposes.
 The data can be downloaded through https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 Description of the data can be downloaded through http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 ## Files